Experienced data scientist and software engineer with 12 years spent designing, conducting, and

 Tracked and documented dozens of hands-on user tests to refine the user experience.

-data formats used by neurophysiology experiment devices in order to automatically write to the
+data formats used by neurophysiology acquisition devices in order to automatically write to the

 NeurodataWithoutBorders (NWB) standard.